 Modern western society is increasingly surrounded by photographic imagery: in newspapers, billboards, magazines, TV and on-line.
 As a cartoonist I am reluctant to admit that cartoons are becoming rare.
 Photo-montage is a fascinating way to create illustrations using ‘real’ styles that are maybe more suited to the lazy modern eye.
-I really enjoy making photo-montages and here are a few:
+I really enjoy making photo-montages.

 Wouldn’t it be nice if the so-called royal family became a little more useful?
 Here is a dark imagined example, made in 2012 and updated in July 2013.
 Heathrow airport will be a farm again.
 Windsor Castle might become an ‘Oil-bubble’ museum showcasing the ways modern man wasted most of the world’s fossil-fuels.